-Veterinarians should contact the service office for current pricing information at 530-752-1368.
+Veterinarians should contact the service office for current pricing information at 530-752-1368 or email@example.com

 Teaching and research samples are submitted for routine H&E processing, as well as a wide variety of special stains, decalcification procedures and various specialty sectioning.
 Please contact the laboratory for specific information, turn-around times and project pricing at 530-752-3462.
-Click here for Special Stains available.
+Click here for Special Stains available (pdf).

 Immunohistochemistry (IHC) / Immunocytochemistry (ICC)

 We offer a vast array of Immunohistochemistry (IHC) and Immunocytochemistry (ICC) procedures.
 Please contact the laboratory at 530-752-3901 for specific information on IHC or ICC antibody availability or project pricing.
-Click here for IHC and ICC Antibodies available.
+Click here for IHC and ICC Antibodies available (pdf).

 The VMTH Pathology Service is proud to offer specialty consulting in dermatopathology, utilizing the combined expertise of our pathologists and dermatologists.
-Click here for more information (hyperlink to another page of dermatopathology)
+Click here for more information.

 Disposition of Remains

-Options Handling of Remains (Rendering and Cremation) Handling of remains fees will apply to all deceased equine patients, irrespective of necropsy procedures.
+(Rendering and Cremation) Handling of remains fees will apply to all deceased equine patients, irrespective of necropsy procedures.
 Additionally, fees will apply to all non-VMTH deceased animals.
-Any non-equine, VMTH patient that undergoes necropsy procedures will not have a rendering fee or “group” cremation fee administered.
+Any VMTH patient that undergoes necropsy procedures could have a rendering fee or “group” cremation fee administered.

 Holding fees will apply to owners of pets that remain in cold storage with no owner decision on disposition of remains.
-The first weekly holding fee charge is administered on the 10th calendar day after the death of the animal if no arrangements have been made.
 Please notify your clinician once arrangements have been made, indicating who will be picking up your pet to avoid holding fees.